Retail Intelligence · Home & Furniture

 Housing Market Sensitivity — People Move, Then Buy Furniture

-70–75% of major furniture purchases are triggered by a move.
-When the housing market stalls — as it did sharply across the Netherlands, Germany, and Sweden from 2022 as mortgage rates doubled — furniture demand falls with it.
+A large share of major furniture purchases is triggered by a move.
+When the housing market stalls — as it did across the Netherlands, Germany, and Sweden from 2022 as mortgage rates rose — furniture demand falls with it.
 Unlike fashion or food, furniture is not a recurring purchase driven by taste or season.
 It is event-driven.
-No housing transactions = no furniture demand.
-Fonq could not control this, but its business model had no buffer for it.
+Fewer housing transactions translate directly into fewer major furniture purchases.

 🪑

-Touch & Feel — The Experience Gap Online Cannot Close
+Touch & Feel — The Experience Gap Online Cannot Fully Close

 🇳🇱 The Netherlands — A Market That Punches Above Its Weight Online